 Like many MMOs, the latest version of Runescape – namely Runescape 3 – takes place in a medieval setting, filled with queens, goblins and, perhaps most importantly, dragons (and we can’t forget to mention the chickens).
 It's not exactly an example of fine art in terms of its visuals, but for a game that's been around for over 15 years how could it be?

-As long as you're equipped with some recent edition of Java, you should be set to start fighting, trading and even playing mini-games with other players in the world of Gielinor.
+As long as your browser is rocking some recent version of Java, you’ll be good to start fighting, trading and even playing mini-games with other players in the world of Gielinor.
 Be careful, though, as Runescape is kind of known for being addictive.
 And, hey, it’s on mobile devices too, now, so you can take it on the go.

 If you recently played Doom, or are excited by the likes of Wolfenstein II: The New Colossus, you may be wondering how developer id Software got its start.
 Well, look no further than Wolfenstein 3D.
 Though it wasn't the first title to come from superstar duo John Carmack and John Romero, Wolfenstein 3D was essentially the basis of the entire first-person shooter (FPS) genre.

-Although it's a far cry from, well, Far Cry, Wolfenstein 3D is often considered the first true FPS by purists.
+And, even if it’s vastly different than the shooters of today, Wolfenstein 3D is often considered the first true FPS by purists.
 Kill Nazis and see how gaming has improved since 1994 in this important snippet of history.
-Experience Wolfenstein 3D for yourself completely free of charge, courtesy of the Internet Archive.
+Experience Wolfenstein 3D for yourself entirely for free, thanks to the Internet Archive.